nandor23/UaDetector/README.md

 ## 🚀 Quick Start

-Each parser provides two `TryParse` methods: one that accepts only the user-agent string and another that accepts both the user-agent string and a collection of HTTP headers.
+Each parser provides two `TryParse` methods: one that accepts only the user agent string and another that accepts both the user agent string and a collection of HTTP headers.
 For more accurate detection, it is recommended to provide the HTTP headers.

 >[!TIP]